feliperubin/smartcities-healthcare/status.md

+## November, 16th 2018
+- Presented what I've done so far.
+- About the paper:
+	- Talk which technologies were used.
+	- This was created in Swift, that in Python...
+	- Talk about the Hardware:
+		- No idea how, before it would be just a proof of concept.
+		- Now it should be detailed somehow.
+- About the presentation:
+	- Need to think how to present it.
+- Still need to implement KNN to check which beacon  I'm closest to.

+## November, 15th 2018
+- Corrected RSSI Table.
+	- RPi Can read it.
+- All information is beein received correctly by the RPi.

 ## November, 13th 2018
 - Created the RSSI table on the iOS app.
 	- Need to check if it is working correctly.